alamorre/fellow/README.md

 yarn test
 ```

-Note: the tests only run on chromedriver.
+Note: the tests only run on chrome driver.